 El Dorado Disposal, (EDD, a Waste Connections Company), is the franchised hauler for the City of Placerville, unincorporated El Dorado County, and the Community Services Districts of Cameron Park and El Dorado Hills.
-In 2015, EDD began a pilot program to collect food waste, and they are currently transferring the collected material approximately 100 miles to Napa Recycling for processing and diversion.
+In 2015, EDD began a pilot program to collect food waste, and they are currently transferring the collected material approximately 60 miles to the UC Davis anaerobic digester for processing and diversion.